farhantandia/Machine-Learning-Practice/README.md

 # Machine-Learning-Practice

-A repository of machine learning algorithms from scratch using python.
+A repository of implementation of machine learning algorithms from scratch using python.